VirtoCommerce/vc-docs/platform/user-guide/docs/content/managing-linklists.md

 * To add new links.
 * To delete links.

-Let's see how to create the catalog as in the [Virto Commerce Storefront demo version](https://virtostart-demo-store.govirto.com/).
+Let's see how to create the catalog as in the [Virto Commerce Frontend Application demo version](https://virtostart-demo-store.govirto.com/).

 ![Example](media/catalog-example.png){: width="600"}